jundalisay/superb/content/en/maharlika/laws/epira/chapter-3.md

   - the policies on environmental protection and conservation and maintenance of ecological balance
 - provide a mechanism for the integration, rationalization, and coordination of the various energy programs of the Government

-- b) Develop and update annually the existing Philippine Energy Plan as ‘The Plan’.
+- Develop and update annually the existing Philippine Energy Plan as ‘The Plan’.
 This PLan will:
   -  provide for an integrated and comprehensive exploration, development, utilization, distribution, and conservation of energy resources, with preferential bias for environment-friendly, indigenous, and low-cost sources of energy.
   - include a policy direction towards the privatization of government agencies related to energy, deregulation of the power and energy industry, and reduction of dependency on oil-fired plants.
   - shall be submitted to Congress not later than September 15 and every year thereafter

-- c) Prepare and update annually a Power Development Program (PDP) and integrate the same into the Philippine Energy Plan.
+- Prepare and update annually a Power Development Program (PDP) and integrate the same into the Philippine Energy Plan.

 The PDP shall consider and integrate the individual or joint development plans of the transmission, generation, and distribution sectors of the electric power industry, which are submitted to the Department: Provide, however, That the ERC shall have exclusive authority covering the Grid Code and the pertinent rules and regulations it may issue